Legal Informations & CGU

 These sunny, unoverlooked parklands include a cascading fountain with its ornamental pool fed by water from a spring, a gazebo and, further down, a heated, 6x12 m swimming pool, with a pool-house, awaiting renovation.

 A property where the number of possible projects equals the number of available spaces, each one more interesting than the other.
 The chateau takes advantage of different styles and the lie of the sloping land.
 The outbuildings, set between the chateau and the village, are ready to accommodate an equestrian activity once again, to become home to a collection of vintage cars or an artist’s vast workshop.
 The south-facing parklands are but waiting for a determined gardener.
-Furthermore, the estate could be greatly increased for those with grand ideas.
+Furthermore, the estate could be greatly increased with 48 ha of woods for those with grand ideas.
 Currently sound, its aesthetic quality would unfailingly attract guests and it would no doubt form a dream setting for those seeking to live collectively.
 One way or another the time has come for new life to be breathed into this wonderful property.

 735 000 €